Stroke and Depression

 Why There Is Hope for Stroke

-Rehabilitation and recovery after stroke requires measurement, rebuilding, consistent effort, support and patience.
-The person suffering from the aftermath experiences impairment on cognition, memory, nutrition, vision, balance and communication.
-Reliable data reveals success in sensorimotor activity in 8-12 weeks if the individual dedicates time to a physical therapy, dialectical therapy, play therapy, speech therapy and neuromodulating stimulation (TMS and MeRT) routine.
-Deficits can improve, but it's critical that the individual receive encouragement from loved ones, cardiovascular treatment + monitoring, neurological care and psychological tools and processing.
-Every person is different in terms of mood, grief, loss, coping, ataxia, language and so forth, thus treatment should be tailored to the individual.
+Rehabilitation and recovery after stroke requires measurement, rebuilding, consistent effort, support, and patience.
+Someone experiencing the aftermath of a stroke may encounter impairment in cognition, memory, nutrition, vision, balance, and communication.
+Research shows measurable gains in sensorimotor activity within 8 to 12 weeks when a person commits time to physical therapy, dialectical therapy, play therapy, speech therapy, and neuromodulating stimulation (TMS).
+Deficits can improve, but it is critical that the individual receives encouragement from loved ones, cardiovascular treatment and monitoring, neurological care, and psychological tools for processing and adjustment.
+Every person is different in terms of mood, grief, loss, coping, ataxia, and language, so treatment should always be tailored to the individual.

 Helping A Loved One with Stroke